iodigital-com/io-technology/data/blog/on-the-fly-machine-learning-in-the-browser-with-tensor-flow-js.md

 ### Using the MobileNet base model

 We need a model that is trained at classifying objects that we can then use to teach new things.
 Luckily this base model exists.
 [MobileNet](https://keras.io/api/applications/mobilenet/) is a popular model that performs image recognition on 1000 different types of objects.
-It was trained on a huge dataset called [ImageNet](https://www.image-net.org/) which has millions of labeled images.
+It was trained on a huge dataset called [ImageNet](https://www.image-net.org/) which has millions of labelled images.
 This model learned to spot common features among 1000 objects during training.
 Many of these features, like lines, textures, and shapes, can help identify new objects it hasn't seen before.

 ## Let’s start building

-For my demo, I bootstrapped a Next.js project and therefor the code examples might show React.js code.
-Naturally, this is just my preference for reactive web application and you can use any (or no) framework.
+For my demo, I bootstrapped a Next.js project and therefore the code examples might show React.js code.
+Naturally, this is just my preference for reactive web applications and you can use any (or no) framework.

 ### Loading TensorFlow.js and MobileNet